o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     ![Or choose "New Project - Create New Project"](/images/welcome-guide/project-manager-menu-create-new-project.png)

-1. Under **Project name**, give your project a name, such as "MyProject".
+1. Under **Project name**, give your project a name.
+You can use up to 64 letters, numbers, underscores ('_'), or hyphens ('-').
+Spaces are not allowed.

 1. If you want to change the project location, under **Project Location**, choose the folder icon, and then use the **Browse** dialog box to choose a new location.
 If needed, you can create a new project folder.
 The folder that you choose becomes the project root directory.

     ![Create a New Project - Project Details screen](/images/welcome-guide/project-manager-create-project.png)

 1. Under **Select a Project Template**, you can choose a project template with a pre-configured selection of Gems.
-You can also choose different Gems to enable for your project.
+You can modify the list of Gems enabled for your project by choosing the **Configure Gems** button.
 This tutorial uses the default template and its pre-configured selection of common Gems.

-1. Choose **Create Project** to create the project files in the root directory specified as the project location.
+1. Choose **Create Project** to create the project files in the project location you selected.
 This also registers your project in the O3DE manifest, located at `<user-folder>/.o3de/o3de_manifest.json`.

 ## Build the O3DE project

 You are now ready to build the project from Project Manager.

-1. Inside your project's icon box, choose **Build Project**.
+1. Inside your project's icon box, open the **Build Project** dropdown menu and choose **Build Now**.

     ![Choose Build Project](/images/welcome-guide/project-manager-build-project.png)

-    The project shouldn't take long to build.
+1. After choosing **Yes** in the next dialog box to confirm that you are ready to build your project, the build will begin.

+    {{< note >}}
+The first build may take some time to complete if the required third-party packages need to be downloaded.
+    {{< /note >}}

     When the build completes, you can find the project binaries in your project directory under `build/<platform>/bin/profile`.

-1. To open your built project in the Editor, choose **Open Editor** from inside your project's icon box.
+1. To open your built project in the Editor, move your pointer inside your project's icon box and choose **Open Editor**.

 For more information about project configuration and building, refer to the [Project Configuration](/docs/user-guide/project-config) and [Build](/docs/user-guide/build) sections of the User Guide.